-CIS investors should have information about the voting and other corporate governance related policies of CIS operators.
-For example, CIS prospectuses and annual reports could reference the availability of these policies and summarize their contents.
-Information also should be provided to CIS investors on how a CIS operator generally exercised these rights over a financial year, for example in CIS annual reports.
+Information also should be provided to CIS investors on how a CIS operator generally exercised these rights over a financial period, for example in CIS annual reports.
 Significant deviations from the policies would be explained.
 The primary goal of disclosure should be to ensure that CIS investors understand generally how a CIS operator will exercise shareholder rights.
-CIS investors should also have access to additional information, such as the CIS operators' voting and other policies and procedures and summaries of actual voting practices.

-Information about the voting or other governance practices of CIS operators concerning the portfolio securities of a CIS could be made publicly available, either on request or electronically.
+CIS investors should also have access to additional information, such as the text of a CIS operator's voting and other related policies and procedures, and summaries of voting practices over a particular time period.
+Information about the actual voting or other governance practices of CIS operators concerning the portfolio securities of a CIS, particularly where the CIS operator (through the CIS) has a material interest in an issuer, could be made publicly available, either on request or electronically.
 This information may be particularly relevant where the CIS operator is subject to perceived conflicts of interest in its decision making.
 Similarly, information on voting practices may be important for markets where a group of related mutual funds are large holders of public companies (subject to individual CIS limits).